 The Life Chemicals Anticancer Screening Library comprises over 6,300 novel drug-like screening compounds with potential anti-tumor activity, targeting various cancer types, such as prostate and breast cancers, leukemia, lymphoma, carcinoma.
 It is designed as a useful tool for high throughput screening (HTS) in anticancer drug discovery research.
 The Library was prepared with similarity search methods against publicly available databases (ChEMBL and BindingDB) of molecules with reported antitumor activity.

-The Life Chemicals HTS Compound Collection was screened against 12,000 reference compounds with assigned activity values lower than 10 mM.
-Similarity search and 80 % similarity cut-off (Tanimoto) and PAINS / reactive group filtration to provide a collection of 1,500 structurally diverse compounds with potential inhibitory activity against the following cancer cell lines* for cell-based phenotypic screening projects:
+The Life Chemicals HTS Compound Collection was first screened against 12,000 reference compounds with assigned activity values lower than 10 mM by similarity search and with 80 % similarity cut-off (Tanimoto) and PAINS / reactive group filtration to provide a collection of 1,500 structurally diverse compounds with potential inhibitory activity against the following cancer cell lines* for cell-based phenotypic screening projects:

 - ATP-binding cassette sub-family G member 2

 - Lysine-specific demethylase 5B